Homepage > Journal > How to present products on product pages?

 • Educate the customer — especially concerning the issues related to purchasing terms, the way the product works (its utility), its compatibility, and quality (e.g., expressed through certificates or belonging to given classes, e.g., power consumption).

-The Product Page isn't only an electronic brochure, specification, or a substitute for customer support and advertising flyer.
+The product page isn't only an electronic brochure, specification, or a substitute for customer support and advertising flyers.

 It's a little bit of everything and should also fulfill the role of an active (or at least available through chat, form, or dedicated hotline) seller, expert, or opinion leader.

-With this many tasks to complete, it will need to "require" from the user:
+With this many tasks to complete, the product page will need to "require" from the user:

 • Engagement